Rediscovering RD Aisa Sama Na Hota

 Lyrics Anjaan

 As soon as Lata starts on a high note Aisa Sama Na Hota, the Madal picks up and the tabla complements it ...
 Dhin Dhin Taka Dhin Dhin Taka.
-Any other musician would have preferred to use the Dholak here.
+Any other music composer would have preferred to use the Dholak here.
 But then that would have made this song an ordinary pedestrian love song.
-Its the combination of Flute, Guitars, Madal that makes this song fabulous.
-The Madal by Ranjeet Gajmer (Kancha Bhai) and the flute by Pandit Ronu Majumdar take you directly to the base of the snowclad mountains.
+It's the combination of Flute, Guitars, Madal that makes this song fabulous.
+The Madal by Ranjeet Gajmer (Kancha Bhai) and the flute by Pandit Ronu Majumdar take you directly to the base of snowclad mountains.
+The music paints visuals making it easy for the director to plan the filming.

 The opening lyrics are in three lines and do not have the traditional Kafiya (Yamak in Marathi)!